Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic02/topic02_additional_seaborn_matplotlib_plotly.md

 def plotly_depict_figure_as_iframe(fig, title="", width=800, height=500,
   plot_path='../../_static/plotly_htmls/'):
   """
-  This is a helper method to visualizae PLotly plots as Iframes in a Jupyter book.
+  This is a helper method to visualize Plotly plots as Iframes in a Jupyter book.
   If you are running `jupyter-notebook`, you can just use iplot(fig).
   """